OneFineDev/obsidian-go/projectTypes/SQL/SQL Migrations.md

 - The `-ext` flag indicates that we want to give the migration files the extension `.sql`.
 - The `-dir` flag indicates that we want to store the migration files in the `./migrations` directory (which will be created automatically if it doesn’t already exist).
 - The name `create_movies_table` is a descriptive label that we give the migration files to signify their contents.
+## Executing migrations

+`migrate -path=./migrations -database=$GREENLIGHT_DB_DSN up`

+#### Migrating to a specific version

+As an alternative to looking at the `schema_migrations` table, if you want to see which migration version your database is currently on you can run the `migrate` tool’s `version` command, like so:

+$ migrate -path=./migrations -database=$EXAMPLE_DSN version
+2

+You can also migrate up or down to a specific version by using the `goto` command:

+$ migrate -path=./migrations -database=$EXAMPLE_DSN goto 1

+#### Executing down migrations

+You can use the `down` command to roll-back by a specific number of migrations.
+For example, to rollback the _most recent migration_ you would run:

+$ migrate -path=./migrations -database =$EXAMPLE_DSN down 1

+Personally, I generally prefer to use the `goto` command to perform roll-backs (as it’s more explicit about the target version) and reserve use of the `down` command for rolling-back _all migrations_, like so:

+$ migrate -path=./migrations -database=$EXAMPLE_DSN down
+Are you sure you want to apply all down migrations? [y/N] y
+Applying all down migrations
+2/d create_bar_table (39.988791ms)
+1/d create_foo_table (59.460276ms)